 Sehr Khosla

-Sehr is a freshman in the College and an assistant news editor.
+Sehr is a sophomore in the College and news editor at the Voice.
 She loves carrot cake with cream cheese, documentaries, Love Island, starting sentences with “back home,” and justifying her Classics major.

 News